bansallab/mpx_landscape/README.md

 ## How to use this resource
 To rerun the analysis and reproduce the figures, start by opening `mpx_landscape.Rproj`.
 From here, run the `make_figures.R` script to reproduce the main figures in the text and many of the supplementary figures.
 Brief descriptions of the other scripts can be found below.

+We hope for this to be a living database, with updated historical and future data on vaccination, and invite the global health community to contribute.
+(We'll add details on how you can contribute soon.
+In the meantime, please reach out at shweta.bansal@georgetown.edu with any data you would like to share).

 ## Estimates (`estimates/`)
 Pre-run analyses and estimates that can be used by others without re-running the code.
 All assume 80.7% cross-immunity between smallpox vaccination and monkeypox infection unless otherwise noted.
 * `world.csv` contains percentage susceptible estimates at the admin-1 level